red6/dmn-check/README.md

 |  3  | "Spring"      | [5..8]                | "Steak"     |
 |  4  | "Winter"      | <= 8                  | "Stew"      |

-We look again a rule two and four.
+We look again at rules two and four.
 This time, all their inputs are identical, but they differ in the output.
 This is arguably worse than a duplicate rule, since it may produce different results depending on the evaluation order of the decision table.
 Assuming that the runtime does not detect those inconsistencies.